Loveletter To Japan is a collection of night photos from my final evenings in Tokyo.

 The awkward handshakes and shy smiles of new acquaintences.

-The late-night conbini runs, evenings out in the park, and nighttime conversations about the world and life.
+The late-night konbini runs, evenings out in the park, and nighttime conversations.

 The passionate professors who spoke with conviction about syntax, architecture, and games.